-- Estimating the replacement cost of the asset. - Estimates of the useful lives for the purpose of calculating depreciation.
+- · Estimating the replacement cost of the asset. - Estimates of the useful lives for the purpose of calculating depreciation. - Estimating any diminishment in the capacity of assets that would be required if the assets were replaced.

 These estimates can be affected by the local conditions (e.g. weather patterns and traffic growth).
 If useful lives do not reflect the actual consumption of the benefits of the asset, then Wairoa District Council could be over or underestimating the annual depreciation charge recognised as an expense in the Statement of Comprehensive Revenue and Expense.
 To minimise this risk, infrastructural asset useful lives have been determined with reference to the New Zealand Infrastructure Asset Valuation Guidelines as well as local conditions and knowledge.
 The RAMM Asset Valuation Module has been used to complete the valuation.
 Depreciation applied to the replacement cost of the asset in order to arrive at the depreciated replacement cost is calculated using the straight-line method